 The concepts applied to setting up a law enforcement duty belt are extremely useful in setting up a duty belt for home defense.
 Home defense requires you to respond to a threat in your own home quickly, legally and responsibly to protect your loved ones.
 Defensive tools are just one of the many important factors required to protect your family and should be a compliment, not a cornerstone of any responsible home defense/preparation philosophy.
-Other issues like truck/vehicle preparation, water storage and emergency food supplies are also important.
-Our approach is a bit unconventional and you may laugh at first (which is fine, everybody is entitled to their opinion), but hear us out.
+Other issues like truck/vehicle preparation, water storage and emergency food supplies are also important and are covered in those hyperlinks.
+Our approach is a bit unconventional, but hear us out.
 We think you might find it useful in setting up your own duty belt for home defense based on police duty belt best practices.
 This is the Home Defense Shorts Concept.

 The Home Defense Shorts concept is not originally mine.
 It is the brainchild of my buddy Joe from SKD Tactical.
 About 18 months ago, Joe and I were having a conversation at my home here in Virginia about protecting our loved ones.
 At the time, Joe was a new Dad and I was engaged to the woman who is now my beautiful and talented wife.
 We went through all the various options: ARs, Suppressed ARs, Shotguns, Pistols, Tasers, Expandable Batons, Bean Bag Shotguns, pepper spray.
 If it was a defensive tool that could be legally purchased and owned in the United States, then it came up in our discussion and we vetted it.
 Short story long, we came full circle back to the trusty Night Stand Gun – traditionally a pistol.
 The why behind the pistol could be a full philosophy article unto itself, but the short answer is safety, training, reps, maneuverability and the fact that we were pretty sure we could build this thing from the spare parts in our holster bin (if you’re reading this, you have a holster bin).
 If you guys want the full philosophy of this part of our conversation, let us know in the comments below and we’ll see if we can do a follow-up video or article.